gregh3285/OptikEcho/README.md

 - **Feedback** - This input controls the low pass filter in the old loop model.
 This input is on the chopping block.

+### Caveats

+- I've only tested this under Linux x86_64.

+- The long dispersion filter chains add significant delay that can be on the order of the total delay line.
+The highest frequency allowed is really limited by the total delay of the filter chain.
+This means that high frequency notes may not be achievable with a given filter chain.
+For now, if the chain causes a fault, the note just doesn't play.

 ### Context Menu

 There are two items: